 2016: A strong El Nino blessed the East Coast with a mild winter, and the migration got off to an early start.
 Big bass appeared in Raritan Bay by mid-April, and fresh schoolie stripers arrived early to New England.
 However, by June, the maps for 2015 and 2016 looked almost identical.

 2017: Bitter cold weather in March delayed the striper spawn in the Chesapeake and slowed the start of the migration.
 In mid-May, big post-spawn bass showed up off northern New Jersey to chow down on bunker.
 Remarkably, schools of bass, including many fish over 30 pounds, arrived in Cape Cod waters earlier than usual, and it seemed as if large numbers of fish bypassed Long Island waters.

 2018: Another cold spring delayed the striper spawn and had many anglers lamenting that the migration was running about two weeks behind schedule.
 While this meant a slow start in parts of Cape Cod and Massachusetts, it also meant a longer spring season for anglers in Western Long Island Sound and off Long Island’s South Shore.

 We’re excited to find out, and invite you to follow along as we track the Striper Migration.
-You can help by contributing to our weekly map updates—simply share your striper fishing reports and photos through Instagram, Facebook, or at OnTheWater.com.
+You can help by contributing to our weekly map updates—simply share your striper fishing reports and photos through Instagram and Facebook, or send an email to email@example.com.